joydipkanjilal/awslambdaepsagon101/README.md

-# Getting Started with AWS and Epsagon
+# Getting Started with AWS Lambda and Epsagon